 At Silverware, we’ve nurtured a distributed workforce since 1996, so for our remote employees, staying at home means business as usual.
 During this time, we recognize that we are not alone in our goal to maintain familiar, yet productive habits.
 Over the years, we have cultivated a list of seven habits that embody our company culture and find them more important than ever during these unpredictable times.
 We call these habits The Silverware Way.
 We thought it would be worth sharing how two of our consultants use The Silverware Way to navigate a remote implementation during one of the most unusual periods in our lifetime.

 The Silverware Way

 Seven habits we aim to exhibit every day to create a unified company culture and customer experience.

 Successful habits at work

 Meet Michael Ciganda and Chelsea Gibson, two Dynamics ERP consultants at Silverware, who are currently working on a remote go-live.
 When the coronavirus pandemic hit, they both realized that delivering a successful implementation would test their skills and training.
 Determined to find the right solutions for their customers, Michael and Chelsea deployed several strategies influenced by The Silverware Way.
-We’re checking in with them to see how they’re using these habits to keep the project moving even in the midst of uncertainty.
+We’re checking in with them to see how they’re using these habits to keep the project moving even amid uncertainty.